 Will I continue using a beginner’s device?

-The trend shown by research is that vapers use these as a stepping stone before moving to Gen 3 tank systems but many still keep some in the vape kit because they are a good size while out or travelling and very handy for a stealth vape.
+The trend shown by research is that vapers use these as a stepping stone before moving to more complicated tank systems, but many still keep some in the vape kit because they are a good size while out or travelling and very handy for a stealth vape.

 Not forgetting, they are quite cheap and advances in design has improved the vape quality no end – especially in models that use a twin coil system.